 You’ll have unprecedented access to those who have already succeeded in executing a big vision.
 Our entrepreneurs-in-residence have worked with over 1,000 startups from the ground up.

-Be productive in a facility that cost-effectively satisfies every practical need and instinctive desire
+Grow cost-effectively in a facility that satisfies every need and desire

-Our facility is designed to help you obtain the data required to secure further investment and launch your company.
-Every imaginable type of instrument and workspace is at your disposal.
+Our facility is designed to help you obtain the data required to secure further investment, launch your company and grow to the next level.
+Every imaginable type of instrument and workspace for technology and life science is at your disposal.

 Need a visa to start your journey?

-With a cap-exempt H-1B sponsored by UMass, you can stay in the country after you graduate and launch your business.
+With a cap-exempt H-1B visa sponsored by UMass, you can stay in the country after you graduate and grow your business.

 By the numbers